 We can also help you work with the seller to modify contingencies without waiving them.
 Waiver (including involuntary waiver) of a contingency can lead to many legal problems, including breach of contract, loss of earnest money or liability under the buy-sell agreement.

-For sellers of residential property, our primary goal is to ensure that you comply with contractual obligations to convey clear title and fulfill all of your existing obligations with respect to the property you are selling.
-We will also ensure that you have made all appropriate disclosures to the buyer, including information about lead-based paint, radon and mold.
+For sellers of Illinois residential property, our primary goal is to ensure that you comply with contractual obligations to convey clear title and fulfill all of your existing obligations with respect to the property you are selling.
+We will also ensure that you have made all appropriate disclosures to the buyer, including information about the home you are selling, lead-based paint, radon and mold.
+We will also prepare or help you prepare for you closing, including requirements for transfer stamps, plats of survey (where necessary), obtain and deliver condominium disclosures and documents for sellers of condominiums, municipal inspection, utility and zoning requirements for transfer of your home.
 We will work to minimize closing costs, so that you maximize the proceeds of the sale while limiting any potential liability to your buyer.

 We also represent sellers and buyers in actions for breach of contract or specific performance, where a buyer or seller has breached a purchase contract by refusing to go forward.
 In these instances, we strive to have the court compel the buyer or seller to fulfill all obligations under the purchase agreement or pay you money damages that make you whole.